 AMSA mandated practical assessments

 The National Standard for Commercial Vessels (NSCV) Part D—Crew Competencies requires that a seafarer pass a final assessment prior to the issue of a certificate of competency.
 Prior to 1 July 2018 this was an oral/practical examination conducted by a marine safety agency.
 From 1 July 2018 the final assessment for low complexity certificates of competency will be an AMSA mandated practical assessment (AMPA) conducted by a registered training organisation approved by AMSA.
+The AMPA is valid for a period of 12 months from completion.
+If a certificate of competency has not been applied for prior to the expiration of the 12 month period the AMPA must be completed again prior to lodging an application to AMSA.

 The AMPA is a practical assessment of whether the applicant has appropriate operational skills and knowledge, and knowledge of Australian maritime legislation.